bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

     | ✓ | docker run hello-world                                        | 4.24 sec |
     +---+---------------------------------------------------------------+----------+

-{% include message_box.html type="note" title="GitHub sample repository" content=" You can find a sample repository on [GitHub](https://github.com/bitrise-samples/minimal-docker), which is configured to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli)."  %}

 ### Using docker-compose

 The previous example could be even shorter using [docker-compose](https://docs.docker.com/compose/).